LauraLiu25/LauraLiu25/README.md

 <h1 align="center">Hi 👋, I'm Laura</h1>

 <p align="center">
-  <em>A master's student with too many ideas, a soft spot for AI, and a habit of turning messy thoughts into reusable workflows.</em>
+  <em>A master's student with a soft spot for AI, and a habit of turning messy thoughts into reusable workflows.</em>
 </p>

 <p align="center">